 Do you have an emergency fund?

-Do you drive a lot or sometimes at risk of an accident?
+Do you drive a lot, increasing risk of an accident?

 The more you drive the higher the chance that you may be involved in a collision, even if you do all of the right things and are considered a safe driver.
-Therefore it may be better to opt for a lower excess.
-This way, you’ll pay less if you need to make a claim although your premium will be higher in the short term.
+If so, it may be better to opt for a lower excess.
+This way, you’ll pay less if you need to make a claim – although your premium will be higher in the short term.

 What level of risk are you comfortable with?

 Generally, a higher excess is considered higher risk but it might save you money right now.
-If you are an infrequent driver and mostly have your car safely stored then the level of risk may be low and the savings could be great.
+If you’re an infrequent driver and mostly have your car safely stored then the level of risk may be low and the savings could be great.
+And on that note, here’s how to look after your car when not driving it.

 What’s the value of your vehicle?